 Credit – University courses are measured in credits.
 At Redeemer, a full course is equal to 3.0 credits, a half course is 1.5 credits, and a quarter course is 0.75 credits.
 For most degree programs, you will need to complete 120 credits – or 40 courses – to graduate.

 Degree Programs – Redeemer offers 13 honours majors, 38 majors, and 30 minors leading to a Bachelor of Arts or Bachelor of Science degree.
 Redeemer also offers a Bachelor of Education degree.
-Redeemer’s B.A. and B.Sc. programs are four years in length; the Teacher Education Track (concurrent education program) is six years in length; and the Consecutive Teacher Education program is two years in length.
+Redeemer’s B.A. and B.Sc. programs are four years in length; and the B.Ed.
+Teacher Education program is two years in length.
 View our degree programs.

 Electives – These are courses that fall outside your core and concentration requirements.
 Electives will allow you to study topics you have a great interest in or are passionate about.
 They give you the opportunity to round out your studies.